KPMP/delphinus-data/scripts/README.md

 # remove_slide.py

 ## How does this work?
 When the script is executed, it makes a connection to the local MongoDB database.
-Then it searches the database for a matching slide and will remove the slide from the database.
+Then it searches the database for a matching slide.
+Then the script will remove any symbolic links that are linked to the slide that is being removed.
 Then the script will edit a link.sh file and remove the if block associated with the slide you are removing.
-Then the script will remove any symbolic links that are linked to the slide that is being removed.
+Finally the slide will be removed from the MongoDB.
 This will completely remove the slide from the DPR and the only way to get the slide back is to run a slide processing script (see above).

 ## Prerequisites
 Must have python 3 installed and the pymongo dependency installed.
 This can be installed using the requirements.txt file in this directory.
 It can be installed like this `pip3 install -r requirements.txt`